I am a witness - About Being a 'witness'

 Anyone can be a witness.
 To sign up to be a witness, click the Sign Up to Support Our Campains buttons on the right.
-You will be given the option of listing your name on the list of supporters and an option of listing the organization you are affiliated with but this is not required in order to register your support.
-We will keep track of how many people sign regardless of whether they want their names listed or not on so you can see the witness community grow.
+We keep track of how many people sign up but do not display names.

 How can I follow the case?

-As a witness, we ask you to turn to your local media, the Aboriginal Peoples Television Network and this website for updated information on the tribunal as it occurs.
+As a witness, we ask you to turn to your local media, the Aboriginal Peoples Television Network, the Caring Society's social media (Twitter - @Caringsociety, Facebook /Caringsociety) and this website for updated information on the tribunal as it occurs.
 We will do our best to ensure this historic story is covered and you can help by alerting your local media sources.